Porsha Williams And Kandi Burruss Celebrate Shamea Morton’s Birthday

 Shamea left a comment on Porsha’s photo thanking her for coming.

 Porsha attended Shamea’s birthday party with her younger sister, Lauren.
 Porsha posted a photo of herself with Lauren inside the venue and wished her a Happy Mother’s Day.
-Lauren appeared on the season 9 reunion show for a bit when Porsha, sobbing backstage in the aftermath of Phaedra admitting that she wasn’t told directly by Kandi that she and Todd wanted to drug and rape Porsha but simply repeated the rumor, asked for Lauren to help comfort and calm her down.
+Lauren appeared on the Season 9 reunion show for a bit when Porsha, sobbing backstage in the aftermath of Phaedra admitting that she wasn’t told directly by Kandi that she and Todd wanted to drug and rape Porsha, but simply repeated the rumor, asked for Lauren to help comfort and calm her down.

 After Lauren spent some time consoling Porsha, Shamea went to Porsha and said that perhaps she will now believe her assertion that Phaedra is someone she shouldn’t be friends with.
 Porsha, with tears streaming down her face, asked Shamea to simply be present with her at that moment instead of talking about how Phaedra possibly used her to get back at Kandi.